awohns/unified_genealogy_paper/tools/README.md

 # tsdate/tools
-This directory contains the tools tsdate is tested against
+This directory contains the tools necessary to produce the dated tree sequences and to evaluate tsinfer and tsdate.